Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

-\begin{remark} It is a straight-forward exercise to check that the functors $\Ind^\R$ and $\Ind^{\R'}_{\R}$ of Equation~\eqref{equa:freeModuleAdjunctions} are morphisms of monoïdal $\Sm$-fibered categories, and consequently, the functors $\R(-): \Sm / - \to \R_-\modules$ produce a morphism of monoïdal $\Sm$-fibered categories. \end{remark}
+\begin{remark} It is a straightforward exercise to check that the functors $\Ind^\R$ and $\Ind^{\R'}_{\R}$ of Equation~\eqref{equa:freeModuleAdjunctions} are morphisms of monoïdal $\Sm$-fibered categories, and consequently, the functors $\R(-): \Sm / - \to \R_-\modules$ form a morphism of monoïdal $\Sm$-fibered categories. \end{remark}

-\begin{remark} It is also straight-forward to check that the functors $\Forget$ are exact in the sense that they preserve all limits and colimits (just as in the case of classical rings). \end{remark}
+\begin{remark} It is also straightforward to check that the functors $\Forget$ are exact in the sense that they preserve all limits and colimits (just as in the case of classical rings). \end{remark}